 Wearing a beard is not considered an advantage in a fight.
 To understand that, let’s take an evolutionary perspective on the beard and what signal it sends.

 Similar to a mane of a lion, a beard can be perceived as a way of showing off.
 Since a man can easily grab another man’s beard during a fight, it can be seen as saying: “I am such a great fighter that even grabbing my beard won’t help you!”.
 Although there are not many studies that back up this theory, it would still be funny to see men grabbing each other’s beards during a fight.

 Does Having a Beard Help You Feel Better About Yourself?

 This psychological fact about beards surprised me.
 Having a beard, even a fake one, can significantly change your self-perception.
-It hasn’t been excessively researched, but there was an interesting study about that a few years ago.
+It hasn’t been excessively researched, but an interesting study was conducted a few years ago.
 The study has clean-shaven men self-evaluate themselves while wearing either fake beards, bandanas, or nothing at all.

 Those who wore fake beards evaluated themselves as more masculine than the other participants.
 Although the beards were fake, they stated that even seeing the outline of beards on their faces made them feel more manly.